birkoss/ukulele/readme.md

 - Favorites list (Allow the addition of multiple chords from different types) for a quick bookmark
   - Tabs: Chords, Favorites (maybe settings)

+- Factory : Add a all() and a get(id) in the ChordTypes

+- Modify ChordService into a real service

+- Remove Factory AND Service in theirs names